RobertARandolph/AdmiralBumbleBee.com/_posts/2019-07-13-Kilohearts-Phase-Plant-Review.md

 The venerable [Moog Ladder Filter](http://www.uaudio.com/blog/moog-ladder-filter/).
 The DSP for this is described all over the internet, and I can't say that this sounds particularly unique.

-I'm not saying that it isn't a unique implementation, it very well may be, but it doesn't sound particularly unique to me when pushed to the extremes.
-Then again... it is a ladder filter, how unique can it be :)
+I'm not saying that it isn't a unique implementation, it very well may be, but it doesn't sound particularly unique to me.

 It's nice that they have at least one emulated filter though.
 (The Diode mode does sound pretty cool though)